drearj/finance_tracker/README.md

 > [!WARNING]
 > If you decide to use gradle instead of Docker to build and upload the project, you will need to provide a MySql server and configure credentials in src/main/java/resources/application.properties

+### 2. Collections
+- You can use the project collections on path doc/collections to integrate with Postman